wolfpaulus/static-site-generator/README.md

 Now it's time to add everything to git, commit, and push.
 It's all in place now to build and host the site at [Cloudflare](https://www.cloudflare.com)

-## 8. Fast, Cost-Effective Hosting with Cloudflare Pages
+## 8. Fast, Cost-Effective Hosting with Cloudflare Workers

 Deploy your site using Cloudflare Pages for fast and cost-effective hosting.
-Follow the instructions on [Cloudflare Pages](https://developers.cloudflare.com/pages/) to connect your GitHub repository and deploy the site.
+Follow the instructions on [Cloudflare Workers](https://developers.cloudflare.com/workers/) to connect your GitHub repository and deploy the site.

-Specifically, here is a link to Cloudflare's [Pages Git integration guide](https://developers.cloudflare.com/pages/get-started/git-integration/).
-After logging in to Cloudflare and navigating to _"Workers & Pages"_, I did the following:
+After logging in to Cloudflare and navigating to Compute and _"Workers & Pages"_:

 1. Click the __Create__ button
-1. Click on the __Pages__ tab
+1. Click the "Get started" button next to "Import a repository"
 1. Click the __Connect to Git__ button
-1. Add/connect your GitHub account
+1. Connect your `static-site-generator` repo
-1. Select the `static-site-generator` repo
+1. Fill out the Configure your project form:
-1. Click the __Begin setup__ button.
-  1. Enter a Project name: `webgenerator` (Note the url, e.g: _Your project will be deployed to webgenerator.pages.dev._)
+  1. Enter a Project name: `static-site-generator` which defaults to the name of the git repository.
   1. Enter the git branch: `main`
-  1. Framwork preset: `None`
   1. Build command: `python3 main.py`
-  1. Build output directory: `public`
+  1. Deply command: `npx wrangler deploy --compatibility-date 2025-06-04 --assets=./public`
 1. Click the __Save and Deploy__ button.

 Initially, it takes a few minutes for the new domain name to propagate.
 From now on, every change pushed to Github will result in a regeneration of the site.
-My site is up and running here now: [webgenerator.pages.dev](https://webgenerator.pages.dev)
+My site is up and running here now: [static-site-generator.wolfpaulus.workers.dev](static-site-generator.wolfpaulus.workers.dev).
+You can also add your own domain or subdomain.

 ### Cloudflare Pages
 Cloudflare Pages is very cost-effective, and it's very easy to deploy code.
 A free account comes with the following limits: